systemd1337/vichan-plus/README.md

 Support
 --------
-vichan is still beta software -- there are bound to be bugs.
+vichan-plus is still beta software -- there are bound to be bugs.
 If you find a bug, please report it.

 CLI tools